KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 - The False Prophet (Distortion of insight – Mortus)
 - Narcissus (The soul trapped in its own reflection)
 - Faust (The mind that sells coherence for power)
-- The Jungian Shadow (The repression of the Deep Self)
+- The Jungian Shadow (The repression of the Coherent Soul)

 ⚫🕷️💔